 - Firmer memory foam pillows: Memory foam is a great choice for anyone that needs additional neck and shoulder support since its natural contouring properties help keep the spine and neck in alignment.
 Just make sure you choose a firmer memory foam pillow, since you’ll need the extra loft to keep your head from collapsing into your shoulder.

 - High loft latex foam pillows: Latex foam is naturally more breathable and responsive than memory foam so those who don’t like the “sinking” feeling of memory foam might opt for a latex pillow instead.
 Because latex is both supportive and contouring, but responds more quickly to movement, it’s a great option for those prone to tossing and turning.

 - Shredded foam pillows (with very little stuffing removed): Shredded foam pillows usually come over-stuffed, and can easily be adjusted by removing some of the foam to find the right loft.
 As a side sleeper, it’s likely you’ll only need to remove a small amount of foam, or perhaps none at all.
 To determine the right loft of a versatile pillow like this make sure you’re able to lay on your side without your neck bending, or your shoulder pressing too far into the mattress.

 Are you a side sleeper?
 Check out these sleep tips for side sleepers.

 Pillows for Stomach Sleepers

-Since sleeping on your stomach forces your neck and upper body to curve unnaturally, most sleep experts will suggest that stomach sleepers prop their body up with a large body pillow in order to reduce this excessive twisting.
-More than anything, though, stomach sleepers need to be especially mindful of the type of pillow they use so they can avoid excessive pressure on the neck, jaw and shoulders during sleep.
+Since sleeping on your stomach forces your neck and upper body to curve unnaturally, most sleep experts will suggest that stomach sleepers prop their body up with a large body pillow in order to reduce excessive twisting.
+More than anything, stomach sleepers need to be especially mindful of the type of pillow they use so they can avoid excessive pressure on the neck, jaw and shoulders during sleep.

 The best pillows for stomach sleepers are: